WhiteSky-Labs/splunk-connector/demo/saved-search-operations-demo/README.md

 SPLUNK ANYPOINT STUDIO DEMO
 ================

-Mule Anypoint Studio demo for Splunk Connector Saved Searches Operations.
+Mule Anypoint Studio demo for Splunk Connector Saved Search Operations.

 HOW TO EXECUTE THE DEMO
 -----------------------